MarkusDanilow/MadBuilder/README.md

 ## Contributing

-We welcome contributions from the community!
+I welcome contributions from the community!
 If you'd like to contribute, please fork the repository and submit a pull request.
 Here are some ways you can contribute:

 - Add new language support: Implement generators for additional programming languages.
 - Improve documentation: Help us improve the documentation with more examples and use cases.